jayesh-patil123/Student_Performance_Prediction/README.md

 **🚀 Overview**

-The Student Performance Prediction App is an end-to-end machine learning project designed to predict student performance based on various input features.
-The project follows a structured ML pipeline, from data ingestion to model deployment, using Python, Flask, CatBoost, and Scikit-Learn.
+The Student Performance Prediction App is an end-to-end machine learning project designed to predict students' academic performance based on key features such as study hours, attendance, previous scores, and other academic indicators.
+This project follows a structured ML pipeline, covering data ingestion, preprocessing, model training, evaluation, and prediction to ensure robust and reliable insights.

+The application is built using Python, Flask, CatBoost, and Scikit-Learn, achieving an 87% accuracy in predicting student outcomes.
+With an interactive Flask web interface, users can input student details and receive performance predictions in real-time.

 **📂 Project Structure**